 History and Current Activities

 The Tennessee Bankers Association (TBA) is a trade association established to serve the needs of the state’s banks, thrift institutions, and trust companies.
-Among other activities, the association provides continuing education, develops and monitors state and federal legislative agendas, disseminates information on all facets of the financial services industry, and promotes the public image of financial institutions.
-To conduct these efforts, the Nashville-based TBA employs a staff of 17.
+Among other activities, the Association provides continuing education, develops and monitors state and federal legislative agendas, disseminates information on all facets of the financial services industry, and promotes the public image of financial institutions.

 The TBA held its organizational meeting and first annual convention on October 13, 1890, in Memphis.
-Today, 214 Tennessee banks, thrift institutions, and trust companies belong to the Association.
+Today, more than 175 Tennessee banks, thrift institutions, and trust companies belong to the Association.
 In addition, TBA has more than 200 associate members.
-Associate membership is available to out-of-state banks and thrifts as well as commercial firms that market products or services to the members of the association.
+Associate membership is available to out-of-state banks as well as commercial firms that market products or services to the members of the association.

-Each year, the TBA conducts approximately 80 information, education, and training programs.
+Each year, the TBA conducts approximately 70 information, education, and training programs.
 Among these are the TBA Annual Meeting, Independent Bankers Division Convention, and the TBA Leadership Convention, held annually.
-The TBA conducts four banking schools - The Southeastern Schools of Banking, Commercial Lending, Consumer Credit, and Advanced Commercial Lending.
+The TBA conducts three banking schools—The Southeastern Schools of Banking, Commercial Lending, and Consumer Lending.
 These schools enroll students from around the Southeast and enjoy the endorsement of several other southeastern bankers associations.

 Since 1913, the Tennessee Bankers Association has published The Tennessee Banker, a bimonthly magazine covering association programs and events, important industry trends, news about member banks and their employees, and regulatory information.
 Each branch office of TBA member institutions and all associate members receive a complimentary copy of the publication as a benefit of membership.